MyroslavPro/weblabs345/README.md

 Requirements:
 ●	Responsiveness absolutely not required.
 ●	Styling is not important at all.
-Is up to you.

 # 4. CRUD Javascript App: Create/Edit Pages